stampedai/editorjs-list/README.md

 import List from '@editorjs/list';
 ```

-### Download to your project's source dir

-1. Upload folder `dist` from repository
-2. Add `dist/bundle.js` file to your page.

 ### Load from CDN

 Load the script from [jsDelivr CDN](https://www.jsdelivr.com/package/npm/@editorjs/list) and connect to your page.